sclevine/ztgrep/README.md

 Nested archives and compressed files must have a recognizable file extension to be searched.

+If multiple paths are specified, they are searched in parallel with nondeterministic output order.
+However, output order is deterministic for any single path.

 Nested ZIP files must be read into memory to be searched.
 By default, ZIP files larger 10 MB are not searched.
 The `-z` option may be used to specify this size limit.